ivanDonadello/Visual-Relationship-Detection-LTN/README.md

 $ python relationship_phrase_detection.py
 ```
 Then, launch Matlab, move into the `Visual-Relationship-Detection-master` folder, execute the scripts `predicate_detection_LTN.m` and `relationship_phrase_detection_LTN.m` and see the results.

-## The Food and Food Categories (FFoCat) Dataset

-[Here](http://bit.do/eGcW5) you can download the `FFoCat.zip` file, unzip it in your local machine.
-The dataset is already divided into the `train` and `test` folder.
-The file `label.tsv` contains the food labels, the file `food_food_category_map.tsv` contains the food labels with the corresponding food category labels.